dkaushik94/Gitlab-Jenkins/jenkins-doc.md

 ![gitlab_install](./screenshots/gitlab_run.png)

 Now go to `https://localhost:80/` to find gitlab up and running.
 If its not available yet, wait for few minutes till you can see gitlab up and healty.
-You can find this info by running the command `docker ps -a`

 ![gitlab_running](./screenshots/gitlab_running.png)

 Setup a new password and this will be the password for the user `root` which is by default an admin user.
 You can create more users as required.
 Once the password is setup, you can login to gitlab as shown below.